christiandaley/SumSharp/README.md

 ## Why use SumSharp?

 Discriminated unions, also known as sum types, are an invaluable tool for working with heterogenous data types in code.
-They help to ensure safe data access patterns and can [make illegal states unrepresentable](https://fsharpforfunandprofit.com/posts/designing-with-types-making-illegal-states-unrepresentable/)
+They help ensure safe data access patterns and can [make illegal states unrepresentable.](https://fsharpforfunandprofit.com/posts/designing-with-types-making-illegal-states-unrepresentable/)

 There are many discriminated union libraries available for C#, including [`OneOf`](https://github.com/mcintyre321/OneOf) which has received tens of millions of downloads.
 In my experience, all of them lack features that would be expected from true, language level discriminated union types.